automl/HPOlib/README.md

 HPOlib: A hyperparameter optimization library.
 ===============================================================

+This package is discontinued.
+We have merged all changes that we have done since the initial release into the master branch, hoping that they are useful for some of you.
+The current software has several known bugs, which can be found in the issue tracker.
+In case someone wants to continue working on HPOlib, we're happy to answer questions, accept and merge pull requests.
+If you're looking for a set of benchmarks, please use the predecessor [HPOlib2](github.com/automl/HPOlib2).
+HPOlib2 does not contain any optimization packages.
+We will add a list of Bayesian optimization packages to the documentation of HPOlib2.

 This software provides a commen interface to the three hyperparameter Optimization packages hyperopt (TPE), SMAC and spearmint.
 For further information,